greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/contrib-programs.html.md

 -   [pg\_upgrade](https://www.postgresql.org/docs/9.4/pgupgrade.html) - Server program to upgrade a Postgres Database server instance.

-    **Note:** `pg_upgrade` is not intended for direct use with Greenplum 6, but will be used by Greenplum upgrade utilities in a future release.
+    > **Note** `pg_upgrade` is not intended for direct use with Greenplum 6, but will be used by Greenplum upgrade utilities in a future release.

 -   `pg_upgrade_support` - supporting library for `pg_upgrade`.
 -   [pg\_xlogdump](https://www.postgresql.org/docs/9.4/pgxlogdump.html) - Server utility program to display a human-readable rendering of the write-ahead log of a Greenplum Database cluster.